How to Clear and Prevent Metal stains in a Swimming Pool

 It's caused by heavy metals in pool water, commonly Copper, Iron, and Silver.
 The good news is that you can get rid of the metal stains and prevent metal staining in the future.

 The most common types of metals you can find in your pool water are Copper and Iron.
-However, Silver, Magnesium, and Manganese may also be found in some pools, especially when using Well water around regions where these heavy metals are mined.
+However, silver, magnesium, and manganese may also be found in some pools, especially when using well water in regions where these heavy metals are mined.

 Copper metal will be oxidized by Chlorine or high pH, producing light green stains; Silver is oxidized, producing black stains; Iron is oxidized, producing brown or rusty stains; Manganese and Magnesium are oxidized, producing purple stains that can be seen on the walls, floor, liners, fiberglass, and sometimes on pool equipment.